contentful/ng-contentful/README.md

 Provides three methods:

-- lookupContentType(id): lookup the contentType by id by fetching the information from the server if necessary.
+- `lookupContentType(id)`: lookup the contentType by id by fetching the information from the server if necessary.
 Returns a promise.
-- loadAllContentTypes: Loads all available contentTypes from the server.
+- `loadAllContentTypes`: Loads all available contentTypes from the server.
   Returns a promise
-- getContentType(id): Synchronously returns contentType.
+- `getContentType(id)`: Synchronously returns contentType.
 Returns null if contentType is not yet know to the client.

 ### EntryController